About Tahoe Via Ferrata

 Tahoe Via Ferrata – What is it?

 First built over 100 years ago to facilitate foot travel through exposed mountainous terrain across the Alps in Europe, these adventure attractions are now popping up across the world.
 Fun for everyone ages 10 and up, this is a perfect adventure for outdoor enthusiasts and adventurous people alike.
-Experiencing a via ferrata is a perfect introduction to rock climbing without the pure vertical nature, technical skill and movement techniques required in traditional rock climbing.
+Experiencing a via ferrata route is a perfect introduction to rock climbing without the pure vertical nature, technical skill, and movement techniques required in traditional rock climbing.
 Via Ferrata brings hikers to exciting new places!

 About Alpenglow Expeditions